 I am puzzled why Johore in the GE 14?
 Why not deploy scarce resources elsewhere instead of Johore the hardcore state, where 21 out of 26 Parliamentary seats and 38 out of 56 DUN seats are currently held by BN.
 In the 2013 General Election, Johore BN received a huge support of 86.5% from Malay voters, the highest in Semenanjung and the only case comparable to BN’s support from Malays in Sarawak.
+Moreover, the strong support was obtained since many General Elections in the past, and results I obtained from regression analysis of the last four General Elections are shown below:

 Perhaps, Muhyiddin could bring the miracle to Johore and redirect Malay voters’ sentiment towards PPBM and Pakatan Harapan.
 My humble opinion is that this is far too much to expect from Muhyiddin when Anwar, a far more charismatic ex DPM, failed to do so in Penang 20 years ago.
 Or, is it that Mahathir is the much anticipated Saviour, otherwise the whole strategy is just a reflection of misquided belief of Sallehuddin Ayub, PAN state chief, that fielding of Pakatan heavyweights is a sure way of capturing Johore, referring to the success of DAP in the 13th General Election.